 The tricky part of doing this by hand is honesty: it's easy to draw the lines you want to see.
 Two dips at $40.10 and $39.70 — is that a flat floor or not?
 Our screener draws the lines the same strict way on every chart, every night, so the answer never depends on mood.

 A triangle can break either way, so we show you both sides.
-When it breaks downward it trades like a bear pennant; the rarer upward break trades like a bull pennant.
-Below are the live results of our nightly backtest for each direction — every trade simulated with the exact rules this guide teaches.
+When it breaks downward it trades like a bear pennant; the upward break trades like a bull pennant.
+Below is the latest completed published result for each direction, using the entry and exit rules described here.
+See how TradingPal backtests patterns for the full method and its confirmation limitation.

 Historical results of the simulated strategy above, refreshed nightly — not a prediction.
 How we test →